Last Updated:

 Your money can be matched directly to unlock a project, with minimum funds wasted on setting up complex financial return structures.

-With this model there is no financial return.
+With this model there is no (or less) financial return.
 But ask yourself – do you need it?
 If you get a financial return from funding a nature restoration project – what are you going to do with it?

-Because if the answer is use it to achieve more impact, then in Net Impact terms you probably achieve more impact by providing a no-financial return philanthropic loan where none of your money gets wasted in setting up, marketing and administering a complex model of commoditising and monetising nature.
+Because if the answer is – use it to achieve more impact, then in Net Impact terms you probably achieve more impact by providing a no-financial return philanthropic loan where none of your money gets wasted in setting up, marketing and administering a complex model of commoditising and monetising nature.

 It’s just maths.

 Say you “invest” £100k in a nature-based solution offer – funding the purchase of land to restore nature, capture carbon AND make a financial return of say 8% for you and other investors.
 How much of your £100k will then go on setting up all the complexity of this structure, on marketing it, on administering all the extra hoops to jump through and paying out investor returns?
 Will that effectively eat up your financial return (particularly once you’ve accounted for tax)?
-So, would your Net Impact be greater with our simpler model?
+So, would your Net Impact be greater with the simpler philanthropic loan model?
 It’s worth at least considering.

 Whilst commercial nature-based solutions investments are great for bringing in very large sums of money from investors whose focus is predominantly about achieving a financial return, and who also want to achieve a positive environmental impact, if your primary focus is impact then consider if philanthropic loans are a better option.